anisotropi4/wren/NaPTAN-Rail/02-Scrub-03-Explore/README.md

 ### Split the data into `StopPoint` and `StopArea` files

-The frequency analysis shows the NaPTAN data structure consists of `NaPTAN/StopPoints/StopPoint` and `NaPTAN/StopAreas/StopArea`.
-Using the `dump-xml.sh` and `dump-ndjson.sh` scripts in the <https://github.com/anisotropi4/goldfinch> into `StopPoint.xml` and `StopArea.xml` files in the `output` directory and convert the xml into ndjson files.
+As the frequency analysis shows the NaPTAN data structure consists of `NaPTAN/StopPoints/StopPoint` and `NaPTAN/StopAreas/StopArea`.
+Using the `dump-xml.sh` and `dump-ndjson.sh` scripts from <https://github.com/anisotropi4/goldfinch>, extract data in `StopPoint.xml` and `StopArea.xml` files in the `output` directory and convert the xml into ndjson files.